The following is a sneak preview of Tainted Moonlight, book one of the series! Enjoy!

 “You’ll be generously compensated, and the transaction will be completely confidential.
 Name your price and I’ll put it through, a discreet transaction in a numbered account somewhere that doesn’t tax.
 I want this, Mr. Diego.
 I’m not going to call the police.”

-This had to be some sort of joke, he wondered if there was a camera crew waiting beyond the door, ready to pounce.
+This had to be some sort of joke, and he wondered if there was a camera crew waiting beyond the door, ready to pounce.
 He swallowed thickly, loosening his tie to get more air.
 It felt more like a choke chain than professional attire to the wolf.
 Inside he was already reeling, the wolf in him wanting to flee this danger, or turn and fight, and he couldn’t have that.
 “You have to understand, Mr. Kensington.
 I didn’t choose this.
 I wouldn’t wish this on my worst enemy, believe me.
-It’s not just super strength and speed, it’s teeth and claws and unimaginable pain every month.
-Worse, it’s losing an entire night to something you can’t control, something that isn’t you that lurks inside, something dark always under the surface.
+It’s not just super strength and speed, it’s teeth, claws, and unimaginable pain every month.
+Worse, it’s losing an entire night to something you can’t control, something that isn’t you lurking inside, something dark always under the surface.
 A beast that’s caged within you and lashes out whenever you’re at your weakest.”